ourresearch/openalex-docs/api-entities/concepts/concept-object.md

 ### `ids`

-_Object:_ All the external identifiers that we know about for this institution.
+_Object:_ All the external identifiers that we know about for this concept.
 IDs are expressed as URIs whenever possible.
 Possible ID types:

 * `mag` (_Integer:_ this concept's [Microsoft Academic Graph](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) ID)
 * `openalex` (_String:_ this concept's [OpenAlex ID](../../how-to-use-the-api/get-single-entities/#the-openalex-id).
 Same as [`Concept.id`](concept-object.md#id))